Recent (technical) changes to this Calculator Museum

 2023-04-14 Another day, another challenge.
 The PowerMac G3 I used to be able to work with the HP ScanJet IIcx suddenly broke down.
 No more boot-chime.
 When I took it apart I noticed its PRAM battery had died and leaked its contents all over the motherboard.
 I obviously should have noticed that before but i didn’t.
 The next step is to try to fix it and if that does not work I will have to find an Adaptec 2906 SCSI card somewhere to use one of the newer PowerMac G4’s I kept all these years.

 20230322 Setup 2023-03-21 Being in some ways a perfectionist is not always helpful.
 Working with my "new" ancient HP ScanJet 4P scanner, see the previous item, I noticed that all shadows on the newly scanned calculators had an ugly green colour shade.
 Probably because the HP ScanJet 4P is not meant to scan depth and its optical receptor has separate receptors for R, G, and B positioned in such a way as to cause coloured shadows.
 I stopped doing new scans when I noticed it.
-Then I came across an even older HP ScanJet IIcx that I could buy for € 50 from Chipmunk International (link valid 2024-04-14), a scanner from the 1990’s, and it seems to do exactly what I need it to do.
+Then I came across an even older HP ScanJet IIcx that I could buy for € 50 from Chipmunk International (link validated 2024-04-14), a scanner from the 1990’s, and it seems to do exactly what I need it to do.
 It scans with quite some depth-of-field and the colours are allright as well after a mayor cleanup.
 The ScanJet IIcx needed thorough cleaning as it was full of dead spiders and the three mirrors of the optical part and the camera lens itself were extremely dirty.
 I started re-scanning the couple of calculators previously scanned with the HP ScanJet 4P.

 2023-02-21 The last 18 calculators added to the musem were already scanned all the way back in 2006.
 They were scanned using an old HP ScanJet 3C SCSI scanner.
 I tried various modern scanners but none of them had the required depth-of-field to be able to properly scan calculators.
 The HP ScanJet 3C had depth-of-field, modern scanners focus only directly on the scan bed resulting in perfectly sharp key tops and a vaguely visible calculator.
 When I made a new (old, actually) set-up using an antique PowerMac G3 and my HP ScanJet 3C to make new scans, my ScanJet wouldn’t turn on.
 Its power supply (PSU) had died.
 I did some measurements on it’s PCB but couldn’t find an obvious cause.
-Luckily there was a HP ScanJet 4P for sale on a Dutch auction site and I bought it for € 25 (plus a 250 km roundtrip) and it works!
+Luckily there was a HP ScanJet 4P for sale on a Dutch auction site and I bought it for &euro 25 (plus a 250 km roundtrip) and it works!
 So, finally I as able to do a brand new calculator scan, the honour to the first new scan goes to the beautiful Aristo M 76!

 2023-02-05 Found a way to properly reset the zoom when the site is used as a Web App on an iPhone, and the device’s orientation is changed after zooming.
 Now the Web App is a really nice interface to my little museum.